crytic/solana-lints/lints/type_cosplay/README.md

 **How the lint is implemented:**

 - Find call expressions which has an arg that accesses account data
   - Arg expression contains `x.data`; `x` is of type `AccountInfo`
 - Get the type that the function was called on, ie X in X::call()
 - if `X` implements `anchor_lang::Discriminator` trait but the function called is not `try_deserialize`
   - warn to use `try_deserialize` or to account for type's discriminator
 - else if the function called is Borsh `try_from_slice`, collect the deserialized type
 - Repeat the above for all call expressions and collect all deserialized types; `X` from `X::try_from_slice()` expressions.
-- If number of different kinds of types deserialized is more than `1`, i.e the code deserializes `Enum` type, `Struct` type, etc.
+- If number of different kinds of types deserialized is more than `1`, i.e the code deserializes `Enum` type as well as a `Struct` type, etc.
   - warn to either deserialize from only structs or only an enum
-- If the deserialized types are all enum
+- Else If the deserialized types are all enum
   - If number of deserialized enums are more than `1`
     - warn to use single enum that contains all type definitions
-    - Else assume that the single enum is safe and do not report
+  - Else assume that the single enum is safe and do not warn
 - Else the deserialized types are structs
   - For each deserialized type
     - If the struct has first field of type enum and number of variants of the enum are more than the number of deserialized types
-            - The struct has proper discriminant
+      - The struct has proper discriminant; do not warn.
     - Else warn to add an enum with at least as many variants as there are deserialized types.